savesmith/VDiff/README.md

   {
     ...,
     "version": "(\\d{4})(\\d{2})(\\d{2})",
-    "versionExtraction:":"Year: $1 | Month: $2 | Day: $3"
+    "formattedVersion:":"Year: $1 | Month: $2 | Day: $3"
   }
 ]
 ```
 ![image](https://user-images.githubusercontent.com/21265432/154384744-403a437e-5b2f-42a4-95bb-2d601c7c218c.png)

 ### Version Type
 Setting your version type (and versionDateFormat if the type is date) is very important as it orders the methods determining which one is new and old.
-The default value is string.
+The default value is text.